JesseCoretta/draft-coretta-x660-ldap/README.md

 Schema files and LDIF examples pertaining to [draft-coretta-x660-ldap](https://datatracker.ietf.org/doc/draft-coretta-x660-ldap/), of which I am the author.

 This draft describes a means for storing any OID in existence, along with OID registration details, within an LDAP directory information tree.
 It can tolerate the storage of (virtually) the entire OID spectrum, or merely a subset of OIDs.
+This specification offers two logical models: 2D and 3D.

 Current document version is `04`.